Oogy/microcloud/README.md

         Dec 22 09:01:36 mcbooter agetty[58]: pts/0: can't exec /bin/login: No such file or directory
         ```
         4. Fix with installing `login` package.
 Confusing that none of the metapackages install this.
-- Get entrypointd running on the booter image
-- Get entrypointd self updating
-- Then you can leave the booter machine
 - Add additional services to entrypointd